So, you bought a £2 dying houseplant from the supermarket?

 How much light does my plant need?

 All plants need to be placed in a room with windows.
-Do not place any plant in a windowless bathroom as this will kill them within a few months.
+Do not place any houseplant in a windowless bathroom as this will kill them within a few months.
 Most indoor plants prefer bright indirect sunlight which means a room with plenty of natural light but not in a place where the plant will have direct sunlight hitting its leaves.
 I will do my best to break down the types of light the most popular houseplants need but it’s always worth a google to get to know your plant properly.
 If you did buy your plants from Pointless Plants then please message us directly for more information.

 Plants that can take full direct sunlight: